w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 - Option 2 is better.
 It's easy, doesn't restrict future version in any way and re-started trace should be understood by new systems.
 So only one "connection" is lost.
 And the lost connection issue can be solved by storing the original header in `tracestate`.
 Drawbacks are also obvious.
 First, single old component always breaks traces.
 Second, it's harder to transition without customer disatisfaction of broken traces.

   Storing original value also has negative effects.
 Valid `traceparent` is 55 characters (out of 512 allowed for `tracestate`).
 And "bad" headers could be much longer pushing valuable `tracestate` pairs out.
 Also this requirement increases the chance of abuse.
 When a bad actor will start sending a header with the version `99` that is only understood by that actor.
 And the fact that every system passes thru the original value allows this actor to build a complete solution based on this header.
 - Option 3 with the fallback to option 2 seems to allow the easiest transition between versions by forcing a lot of restrictions on the future.
-Initial proposal was to try to parse individual parts like `trace-id` than `span-id`.
-Assuming `span-id` size or format may change without changing `trace-id`.
+Initial proposal was to try to parse individual parts like `trace-id` than `parent-id`.
+Assuming `parent-id` size or format may change without changing `trace-id`.
 However the majority sees potential for abuse here.
 So we suggest to force future versions to be additive to the current format.
 And if parsing fails at any stage - simply restart the trace.

 ## Response headers